 Visiting Schools is our most popular program.
-Trained CSAV staff members go out to 4th grade classrooms throughout the Big Island and present information on earthquakes and tsunamis.
-Students in 6th grade classes enjoy CSAV presentations about lava hazards and how to mitigate the effects.
-And 8th graders throughout the island hear a talk about hurricanes and flash floods.
+Trained CSAV staff members go out to classrooms throughout the Big Island and present information on earthquakes and tsunamis, lava flows and vog, hurricanes and flash floods.
 All of these presentations include demonstrations and audience participation.
 Contact us for a Big Island visit!

-Public Seminars produced by CSAV are held twice a year at the UH Hilo Campus Center Auditorium.
-These Saturday morning seminars feature a variety of speakers giving 20-minute presentations, and the audience is invited to ask questions and visit Resource Booths after.
+Public Seminars produced by CSAV are held periodically at the UH Hilo Campus Center Auditorium, and other locations.
+These seminars feature a variety of presentations, and the audience is invited to ask questions.
 The seminars are free and everyone is welcome; check the Natural Hazards web page for upcoming dates.

 Community Association Visits

 Community Association Visits are an effective way in which CSAV keeps the public informed about earthquakes and mitigation measures.
 A knowledgeable speaker from the CSAV staff is available to visit your community association or similar group.
-After reviewing the nature of earthquakes in general, the speaker will describe ways to strengthen your home against future earthquakes, thus greatly lessening the damage.
+After reviewing the nature of earthquakes in general, the speaker will describe ways to strengthen your home against future earthquakes, thus greatly lessening future damage from quakes.

 Teacher Training Workshops